MazenMoneim/KVM/README.md

 <br/>

-Copy the iso from windows to vm in vmware workstation
+Copy the iso from windows to vm in vmware workstation:
 ```bash
 scp "E:\Linux ISO\CentOS-7-x86_64-Minimal-2009.iso" root@<ip-of-kvm-host:/
 ```
-Change the permissions in iso
+Change the permissions in iso:
 ```bash
 chmod 755 name-of-the-iso-file
 ```
-Use virt-manager to create vm in GUI
+Use virt-manager to create vm in GUI:
 ```bash
 virt-manager
 ```